Privacy-Preserving Semantic Segmentation from Ultra-Low-Resolution RGB Inputs: Experimental Results

+\textbf{Baselines and Evaluation Metric:} We compare our proposed method against the top-performing baselines from MMT-Seg and FJL categories, respectively on SUN RGB-D and our collected dataset from the real world.
+The success rate is used for evaluation and computed as the proportion of trials in which the robot successfully navigates from the starting location to the target object.
+A success trial is defined when the segmented pixels of the target object occupy more than 40\% of the image.

-From the results shown in Table~\ref{table:success rate}, our method achieves the highest navigation success rate compared to other baselines, outperforming MMT-1 and FJL-1 by 20 and 22.5 percentage points respectively.
+\textbf{Experiment Results:} From the results shown in Table~\ref{table:success_rate}, our method achieves the highest navigation success rate compared to other baselines, outperforming FJL-Deep and MMT-Seg-DF by 22.5 and 20 percentage points respectively.
+Furthermore, we utilize the full-resolution model, PP-SAM-384 (Full), as a theoretical upper bound.
+Our approach narrows the performance gap to this upper bound, falling short by only 7.5 percentage points.
 Under a privacy-constrained scenario using only ULR RGB images as inputs, our improved ULR semantic segmentation results increase the success rate of the semantic object-goal navigation.
 To further illustrate how improved mIoU contributes to improved navigation, we present semantic segmentation results across two consecutive frames in Fig.~\ref{fig:frame}.
 These results demonstrate that successful navigation toward a target object requires consistently accurate segmentation across frames.
-Our method yields more stable and coherent segmentation results, whereas MMT-1 and FJL-1 fail to maintain correct segmentation in consecutive frames, ultimately causing the robot to miss the target.
+Our method yields more stable and coherent segmentation results, whereas FJL-Deep and MMT-Seg-DF fail to maintain correct segmentation in consecutive frames, ultimately causing the robot to miss the target.